-Next, you will want to actually detect that the app your are building is a Ruby app.
+Next, you will want to actually detect that the app you are building is a node-js app.
 In order to do this, you will need to check for a

 exit 1 in the